 - The relay transfers/outputs a signal at full strength if the signal strength

-is greater than or equal to a configured treshold.
+is greater than or equal to a configured threshold.

-- Similar to the Treshold mode, except the transferred/outputted signal is
+- Similar to the Threshold mode, except the transferred/outputted signal is

 A redstone relay can be configured to be in one of 16 different channels, each